RedeployAB/PSScaffold/README.md

 The structure of the resulting module file structure is inspired by:
 [Rambling Cookie Monster's blog post](http://ramblingcookiemonster.github.io/Building-A-PowerShell-Module/)

-The build pipeline was inspired by (and the contents of `build_utils.ps1`):
+The build pipeline, tasks and structure was inspired by (and the contents of `build_utils.ps1`):
 [xainey/Michael Willis blog post](https://xainey.github.io/2017/powershell-module-pipeline/)

+Michael Willis is also responsible for the module `PSTestReport` that the build process downloads during it's build process.

 We've consolidated this to four functions that creates the needed files in a good and easy to understand file structure.

-Some tools to deploy the scripts have also been included into the module.

 **Content**